I Heard a Large Bang Come From My Garage!

 All garage doors are equipped with either extension springs which are located on either side of the track and used on lighter garage doors or torsion springs which are one or two coil springs along the wall above the door opening for heavier garage doors.
 Garage door springs have a limited life span that is measured in cycles.
 A “cycle” is when your door goes up and down one time.
 Most residential garage doors are equipped by the manufacturer with 10,000 cycle springs.
 This means if you use your garage door 4 times a day, every day of the year your springs have an estimated life span of approximately 6.84 years.

-Safeway Garage Doors Provides Repair and Replacement Services for Your Broken Garage Door Springs.
+Safeway Garage Doors Provides Repair Services for Your Broken Garage Door Springs.

 Did your overhead garage door suddenly quit going up?
 Did you hear a loud bang, or a crashing sound coming from your garage?
 If you did, look directly above your overhead garage door can you will likely see a gap of a couple of inches in between the garage doors springs?
 See our picture for reference.